How Things Are Done – Club Operating Procedure

 Many members use WhatsApp to arrange informal paddles and chat.
-To join this group do ask a member.
-It is worth joining as some peer paddles are only mentioned on this group and not on email.
+To join this group, do ask a member.
+It is worth joining as some peer paddles are only mentioned in this group and not by email.
 This is not run by the club.

 Health and Safety